Formal Languages and Compilers

 In short, this class represents a theoretically oriented treatment of formal languages and their models with a focus on their applications.
 It introduces all formalisms concerning them with enough rigor to make all results quite clear and valid.
 Every complicated mathematical passage is preceded by its intuitive explanation so that even the most complex parts of the class are easy to grasp.
 After taking this class, students should be able to understand the fundamental theory of formal languages and computation, write compilers, and confidently follow the most advanced books on the subject.

-Prerequisite kwnowledge and skills
+Prerequisite knowledge and skills

-- copy of lectures
+- Copy of lectures (electronic and paper)

 - Meduna, A.: Automata and Languages.
 London, Springer, 2000.